How do you Find Marriage Records?

 The Umatilla County Courthouse houses several hundred thousand marriage records and deeds going back to 1862.

-What Information is Required to Obtain Divorce Records?
+What Information is Required to Obtain Marriage Records?

 Providing all or some of the following information may foster easier location and access for the applicant as well as the record keeper or the online public record service provider: